Cell phone taxes and fees by state

-When it comes to the big four providers - Verizon Wireless, AT&T, T-Mobile, and Sprint - you're probably curious about what these charges look like on your bill.
+When it comes to the big three providers - Verizon Wireless, AT&T, T-Mobile, and Sprint - you're probably curious about what these charges look like on your bill.
 Knowing exactly what to expect is particularly helpful if you're considering switching cell phone providers - you want to be prepared for which fees you might encounter.

 Verizon charges the Universal Service Fund fee, a regulatory charge, and an administrative charge.
 Additionally, they provide a government tax and fees estimator tool so that you can determine exactly which charges you can expect to see based upon your location.